MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Update-MgSecurityAlertV2.md

 ## SYNOPSIS
 Update the properties of an alert object in an organization based on the specified alert **id** property.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaBetaSecurityAlertV2](/powershell/module/Microsoft.Graph.Beta.Security/Update-MgBetaSecurityAlertV2?view=graph-powershell-beta)

 ## SYNTAX